Disclosure: When you make a purchase through our links, we may receive a commission.

 It is also possible to prop up the bike against a wall as long as the pedals and crankset can turn 360° without being blocked.

 The next step is to spray some degreaser on it, but be sure to spray it far from your bike, as microparticles can get into places you don’t want them to.
-Rotate the pedals slowly backward while holding the rag against the chain so that chain can easily run through it.
+Rotate the pedals slowly backward while holding the rag against the chain so that the chain can easily run through it.

 If the chain slips, simply place it back and continue deep cleaning.
 Pedal the chain again and repeat the action.
 The moment your chain looks like new and is sparkly, you know it’s clean.